Welcome to Sanctuary

 Hi!
 I'm Nikki

-I created Cedar & Sage because I wanted to create an INCLUSIVE yoga practice rooted in the TRUE teachings of yoga.
+I created Cedar & Sage because I wanted to create an INCLUSIVE yoga practice.
+I wanted to create union.
 I firmly believe by following yoga's principles, we can unite together to create a more peaceful and liberated world that uplifts, respects, and embraces all walks of life.

 Nikki is a certified RYT200 Yoga Instructor that learned teaching methodologies in the stye and linage of Krisnamacarya; who was well known for adapting his practice to each individual students needs.
 The teachings and methodologies are rooted in the Astanga Yoga Darsana and include: Vedic Sankhya philosophy, Yamas, Niyamas, Asana Theory and Practice, Pranayama, Pratyahara, Dharana, Dhyana, Ayurvedic Concepts and Relationship, Yogic Anatomy and Physiology, Loops and Spirals Alignment, Prana, Chakra, Mantra, Mudra, and much much more.